 Welcoming Grads to the Alumni Network

 Since NYU Silver’s founding, more than 20,000 alumni have elevated lives around the world, addressing the concerns of those who are most vulnerable.
 Many have also remained actively engaged with the School.
-At our 2022 Convocation ceremony, Anika Carter, MSW ’18, the Internship Director and Supervising Senior Psychotherapist at Union Settlement and Co-Founder of Rooted LLC will welcome our latest graduates into our alumni network.
+At our 2022 Convocation ceremony, Anika Carter, MSW ’18, the Internship Director and Supervising Senior Psychotherapist at Union Settlement and Co-Founder of Rooted LLC welcomed our latest graduates into our alumni network.

 We will continue to bring forward causes that need to be addressed, shifting the world on its axis as we support those who are oppressed.